crys-cross/damnvulnerabledefi-attack/README.md

 ## DAMN VULNERABLE DEFI - ATTACK

-- This will be a collection of my solutions for exah level of this blockchain security game.
+This will be a collection of my solutions for each level of this blockchain security game.

 ---